Graciosa and Percinet: France

-In a tale from Lower Brittany collected by François-Marie Luzel with the title Les Morgans de l’île d’Ouessant ("The Morgens of Ouessant Island") or Mona and the Morgan, a human girl named Mona Kerbili is so beautiful she is compared sometimes to a Morgan (a type of aquatic creature in Breton folklore).
+In a tale from Finistère, Lower Brittany, collected by François-Marie Luzel with the title Les Morgans de l’île d’Ouessant ("The Morgens of Ouessant Island") or Mona and the Morgan, a human girl named Mona Kerbili is so beautiful she is compared sometimes to a Morgan (a type of aquatic creature in Breton folklore).
 Because of this, when she is asked about who she wants to marry, Mona says she won't marry a simple fisherman, but a prince, or even a Morgan himself.
 An old Morgan - the king - hears her wish and takes her to his underwater palace, intenting on marrying her.
 However, the son of the Morgan king falls in love with the human girl and wants to marry her, but his father denies him, and tells his son can choose any Morganezed girl in their underwater realm.
 The Morgan prince is forced to marry a Morganezed girl, while the human girl, Mona, is forced to stay in the palace and prepare the meal for their return from the church.
 As the retinue march to church, the Morgan prince feigns he forgot his wedding ring back at the palace, and goes back there.
 He helps Mona with the chores and returns to his marriage ceremony.
 That same night, after the wedding, the Morgan king forces Mona to hold a candle in her hands until it melts away completely, after which she is to die.
 After some time, the Morgan prince asks his bride to replace the human girl holding the candle.
 He hears his father's voice asking if the candle has already melted.
 He answers "yes": his father enters the room and decapitates the Morganezed bride.
 The next morning, the Morgan prince tells his father he has sadly become a widowed man overnight, and asks for his permission to marry the human girl, the "daughter of the land".
 Admitting defeat, the Morgan king lets his son marry the human girl.
 The tale then continues by delving into their married life, until the human girl longs for her land home and decides to visit her human family.
-French scholar Paul Sébillot republished the tale with the title Le Morgan et la Fille de la Terre ("The morgan and the daughter of the land").
+French scholar Paul Sébillot republished the tale with the title Le Morgan et la Fille de la Terre ("The morgan and the daughter of the land"), and it was first published in the newspaper Revue de France, in 1874.